 How cold does La Linea get in winter?

-Temperatures range from about 8°C at night to 17°C during the day in December and January.
+Temperatures typically range from about 8°C at night to 17°C during the day in December and January.
 It rarely feels cold.
 A light jacket and a layer is enough for most days.

 Are La Linea hotels open in winter?